run-house/runhouse/README.md

     print(remote_sd_generate.endpoint())
 ```

-With the above simple structure you can build, call, and share:
+With the above simple structure, you can build, call, and share:
 * 🛠️ **AI primitives**: Preprocessing, training, fine-tuning, evaluation, inference
 * 🚀 **Higher-order services**: Multi-step inference, e2e workflows, evaluation gauntlets, HPO
 * 🧪 **UAT endpoints**: Instant endpoints for client teams to test and integrate
 * 🦺 **Best-practice utilities**: PII obfuscation, content moderation, data augmentation

-## 🛋️ Infra Monitoring, Resource Sharing and Versioning with Runhouse Den
+## 🛋️ Infra Monitoring, Resource Sharing, and Versioning with Runhouse Den

 You can unlock unique observability and sharing features with
 [Runhouse Den](https://www.run.house/dashboard), a complementary product to this repo.

-After you've sent a function or class to remote compute, Runhouse allows you to persist and share it as
-a service, turning otherwise redundant AI activities into common modular components across your team or company.
-* This makes the shared resource observable.
-With Den, you can see how often a resource was called (and by whom), and what was the GPU utilization of the box it was on.
-* This improves cost - think 10 ML pipelines and researchers calling the same shared preprocessing, training, evaluation, or batch inference service, rather than each allocating their own compute resources
-* This improves velocity and reproducibility.
-Avoid deploying slightly differing code per pipeline, and deploy the results of an improved method to everyone once published.
+* Collect all your available compute into a single compute poolhouse and launch clusters from a centralized service.
+* Gain great observability over all your ML resources and see the telemetry and logging of the clusters.
+* Reuse compute and deployed code as shared services, improving reproducibility and saving costs.
+* Manage team permissions and set quotas without complex Kubernetes or IAM magic.

 Log in from anywhere to save, share, and load resources and observe usage, logs, and compute utilization on a single pane of glass:
 ```shell